 Did you know that while primarily advertised as cryptocurrency trading and investment platforms, centralized exchanges (CEXs) also double as storage solutions?
 Today, millions of people around the world hold their crypto assets on Binance, Coinbase, Gemini, and other exchanges.

-This article will explore CEXs as a crypto storage solution.
-It will look at how CEX wallets work compared to wallets like Metamask, Trust Wallet, Ledger, etc., why people chose them, as well as why many in the crypto community consider them to be a bad idea.
+Here’s how CEXs work as a crypto storage solution.
+We’ll look at how CEX wallets work compared to wallets like MetaMask, Trust Wallet, Ledger, etc., why people choose them, and why many in the crypto community consider them a bad idea.

 How Do CEX Wallets Work?

 To understand how CEX wallets work, you must first understand how crypto wallets work.
-This is because CEX wallets, at least the type you interact with as a user, are not actually wallets.
+CEX wallets, at least the type you interact with as a user, are not actually wallets.
 They are accounts.

 How Crypto Wallets Work

 A real crypto wallet doesn’t actually store crypto.
-Instead, it stores two cryptographically linked keys; public and private keys.
+Instead, it stores two cryptographically linked keys: a public and a private key.

-Private keys are a wallet’s digital signature.
-They prove ownership of the wallet and thus, are used to sign transactions.
-Public keys, on the other hand, are a wallet’s public address on the blockchain.
-This is where people send crypto assets.
+Private keys are the digital signatures of a wallet.
+They prove ownership of the wallet and are used to sign transactions.
+Public keys are the wallet addresses on the blockchain.
+It’s what people use to send and receive tokens.

 The crypto itself lives on the blockchain as bits of data.
-Each bit of data, in turn, has a public address which it is associated with.
+Each bit of data has a public address associated with it.
 And each wallet lets you access the bits of data associated with its public address.
-This is how people manage their crypto balances.

 How CEX Accounts Work